-Remodeling Contractor's Point of View: The Top Remodeling Don'ts
+Remodeling Contractors Point of View: The Top Remodeling Do Nots

 Do not delay your decisions.

-If you wish to make your remodeling process run as smoothly as possible, it is best that you make all your decisions before you start.
+If you wish to make your remodeling process run as smoothly as possible, you should make all your decisions before you start.
 A good remodeling contractor can be able to brief you about the different situations that you might encounter along the way.
-However, the most common things that cause delay are the decisions regarding the simple details such as accessories, flooring and many more.
-Although these are just simple details, a delay in decision making will lead to delay of the project.
+However, the most common things that cause delays are the decisions regarding the simple details such as accessories, flooring and many more.
+Although these are just simple details, a delay in decision making will lead to delays in the project.

 Do not change your mind too much.